ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Read essential documents: School of Medicine Handbook /ScotGEM section

-Download and prepare: Protecting Vulnerable Groups Scheme
+Prepare for: Protecting Vulnerable Groups Scheme

 Complete and return: Occupational Health Questionnaire